mmmanojeee/Github_learning/session4-Branch/README_Git_Branching_Notes.md

 ---
 ### Why Use Branches? 🤔

-- [x] Multiple people can work at the same time.
+- ✅ Multiple people can work at the same time.
 - Mistakes Won't damage the main project.
 - New Features can be tested safely.
 - Easy to organize work.